 As an LGBTQ+ student, there are added challenges you might face in your internship and job search with regard to sexual orientation and or sexual identity.
 When considering a company, you will need the appropriate resources to evaluate the climate of the company and employees, policies affecting individuals of the LGBTQ+ community, and the region.
-The Career Services staff at Saint Xavier University is readily available to assist you with any questions you might have regarding the challenges you might face as well as coming out in the work place.
+The Center for SUCCESS staff at Saint Xavier University is readily available to assist you with any questions you might have regarding the challenges you might face as well as coming out in the work place.
 Here are just some of the ways we can support you:

 - Individual Career Counseling and Advising